mdlincoln/mdlincoln.github.io/_posts/2015-06-30-dh2015-modelling-the-international-printmaking-networks-of-early-modern-europe.md

 Better yet, promising datasets have already been constructed for us – by museums!
-A few years ago the British Museum took the gargantuan step of publishing their collections data as LOD, and this seemd like a perfect dataset to adopt for the print production question.
+A few years ago the British Museum took the gargantuan step of publishing their collections data as LOD, and this seemed like a perfect dataset to adopt for the print production question.
 This is obviously a sample biased by the facts of what has survived to us over the last four centuries, and by the historical collecting practices of the BM – and I’ll get to ways towards